1990 California State Senate election

 The 1990 California State Senate elections were held on November 6, 1990.
 Senate seats of even-numbered districts were up for election.
 Senate terms are staggered so that half the membership is elected every two years.
 Senators serve four-year terms and are limited to two terms.
+The Democratic party won 15 seats, gaining a seat from the Republicans.
+The Republicans won 4 seats, and Independent Quentin L. Kopp was reelected.